Plastix/Plast-Pack/README.md

-Plast-Pack
+Plast Pack
 ==========

 A PVP customized version of the default Minecraft texture pack.
 Made for oc.tc!
+Vivid colors and smooth textures!